![]() |

 In the spring of 2009 we began planning an October trip to Italy and Spain.
 We would be 4 retired Canadians.
 We are Phil & Heather from Winnipeg and we were joined by long time friends Denis & Hilda from Calgary.
 The internet is a fantastic resource and both couples shared researching travel plans.
 We made our own airline reservations.
 They made the train, rental car(s) and European flights and our last night's hotel reservations.
 We looked after the Rome, Tuscany, Florence and Venice hotel reservations and, believe it or not, it all went off with only minor problems.
 When you make your airplane reservations 6 months before you travel and seasons change be prepared to have some flight times changed or flights CANCELLED.
 This can cause ripples. |

-Rome, The Eternal City |
+Rome, |

 For first time visitors, Rome is almost too much to grasp.
 Each turn presents something interesting and then your partner or friends point out something you missed.
 There is always the entertainment of watching the swarming presence of scooters as they weave in and out of the crowded streets.
 No pickup trucks here, they wouldn’t be able to move never mind trying to find a large enough parking spot.
 In two weeks I never did figure out how the Italians knew that double parking was acceptable in certain areas.
 110 ride was worth it as we mapped out our plans for Wed-Thur-Fri.